samfir31/samfir31/README.md

     ### Hi, i'm Samuel.
   </h2>
   <p>
-- I'm 20 years, i've acute weirdness disorder therefore do a little jig whenever a code works after all, it gives immense happiness. :smiley:<br>
+- I'm passionate about technology and making a difference in the places where I work.
+I am an objective person who loves to discuss ideas, learn new things and reflect on lived moments. :smiley:<br>
 - :game_die: I love playing strategy games with my friends and my favorite is War.
-In this game you need to learn to collect resources and use tools to conquer your object.
-I believe that within several challenges of a developer these are some essential skills. :video_game: <br>
+In this game you need to learn how to collect resources and use tools to achieve an objective.
+I believe that within the various challenges of an engineer, knowing how to see and use them as opportunities is essential.
+I always do a little dance when a code works because it gives me immense happiness. :video_game: <br>
 - Software engineer at Itaú Unibanco. <br>
 - Student of postgraduate in Software engineering at Puc. <br>
 - Graduate in System Analysis and Development at Unicid. <br>
+- My personal foundation is my family where I find a safe environment to share my emotions.
+I believe that being an engineer is more than creating solutions, it's transforming the way we live. <br><br>
+- Feel free to call me and talk about career, systems development and technology.<br>
 </p>
 <img style="padding: 10px" src="https://github-readme-stats.vercel.app/api/top-langs/?username=samfir31&layout=compact&theme=vision-friendly-dark"/>